hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 # AWS KMS Terraform Module

+---

+## 1. Overview

-Terraform module to create and manage a general-purpose AWS KMS (Key Management Service) key.
-It provides secure encryption for AWS resources, supports automatic key rotation, IAM-managed administrative roles, and integrates with CloudWatch for monitoring key usage.
+This Terraform module provisions a general-purpose AWS KMS (Key Management Service) Customer Managed Key (CMK) for encrypting a wide range of AWS resources.
+It supports automatic key rotation, cross-region replication, customizable IAM permissions, and CloudWatch monitoring of key usage.
+The module is designed to provide secure, flexible, and production-ready encryption management within your infrastructure.

-## Overview

-This module provisions a KMS key (Customer managed key)designed for encrypting various AWS resources, supporting cross-region replication, customizable permissions, and monitoring through CloudWatch.
+---

+## 2. Prerequisites / Requirements

+- **AWS Provider Configuration**:
+  - AWS region and account configuration should be defined in the root Terraform block (`providers.tf`).
+- **Existing SNS Topic** (required if key monitoring is enabled):
+  - SNS topic ARN for alarm notifications.
+- **VPC Considerations**:
+  - If EC2 instances are in private subnets without internet access, consider enabling KMS VPC Interface Endpoints.

 ### Supported AWS Resource Encryption:
 - CloudWatch Logs